waybyte/logicromsdk-blink/README.md

-# Logicrom SDK - Blink example
+# Logicrom OpenCPU SDK - Blink example

 ## How to build